Did You Know?

-Since 2015, the policy has led to the creation of 8,000 new housing units, according to the Chicago Mayor’s Office.
+Since 2015, the, according to the Chicago Mayor’s Office.
 Only 115 of those units have been affordable, and only 41 were created on the site of new development.
 The city’s affordable housing requirements allow developers to build affordable units elsewhere or contribute to the city’s Affordable Housing Opportunity Fund.

 The city bus TOD ordinance should go beyond these minimum requirements and mandate that developers build more affordable units on-site.
 Many areas along the proposed routes are in historically disinvested communities, where for decades discrimination and segregation has limited access to basic amenities.
 This ordinance provides an opportunity to begin to change that.

 The new ordinance should also come with commitments to upgrade bus service on all four routes with more dedicated bus lanes, faster boarding and giving buses priority at traffic signals.